cdstanford/dz3-artifact/README.md

 INFO:root:Results successfully saved to results/20210306_231158_boolean_and_loops_summary.txt and results/20210306_231158_boolean_and_loops_raw.csv.
 ```

+**Java Check:** Please also run the following test with the `ostrich` solver, since this will make sure there are no problems with the `java` installation: `./run_all.py ostrich -i ../benchmarks/suite_tiny/handwritten/boolean_and_loops/ -t 5`.
+As long as Ostrich is reporting some `sat` and `unsat` answers (not all `crash`), everything should be good.

-If that works, you can run the following full experiment, which should take no more than `10` minutes.
+If all of this works, you can run the following full experiment, which should take no more than `10` minutes.
 Run `./run_all.py dz3 cvc4 z3str3 z3trau ostrich z3 -i ../benchmarks/suite_tiny/handwritten -t 10`.
 You will get one warning which can safely be ignored (`WARNING:root:Solver ostrich: 'randomize=true' ignored because solver does not support random seeds`).
 Verify that the output is roughly similar to the following.
 ```
 INFO:root:========== run_all.py: Summary ==========